themreza/FleetBattleAI/README.md

 # FleetBattleAI
-An AI for the popular mobile game Fleet Battle through image analysis using Python.
+An AI for the popular mobile game Fleet Battle through machine vision and image analysis using Python.

 ## Description:
 <img align="right" src="board.png">